 Tupperware MLM Looks Like a Pyramid Scheme

-The only way professionals can ensure preventing losing money every 6 months is by hiring even more individuals.
-Any business that relies on hiring to make great cash winds up appearing like a pyramid scheme.
+Professionals can only guarantee avoiding financial losses every 6 months by hiring more individuals.
+However, any business that relies solely on hiring to generate significant profit ends up resembling a pyramid scheme.

-I’m not saying that Tupperware MLM is a pyramid scheme.
-I’m simply implying that to become super-successful, you will have to start recruiting eventually.
+I’m not claiming that Tupperware MLM is a pyramid scheme.
+I’m just suggesting that recruiting eventually becomes necessary to achieve great success.

 Rising Monthly Expenses